medolab/Demand-Side-Management-for-Techno-Economic-Evaluation-of-Hybrid-Energy-Systems-/README.md

 Code usage\
-This DSM model is compatible and can be used with the techno-economic evaluation of hybrid energy system developed in by cop:
+This DSM model is compatible and can be used with the techno-economic evaluation of hybrid energy system developed in:

 https://www.mathworks.com/matlabcentral/fileexchange/54205-techno-economic-analysis-of-hybrid-renewable-energy-system-with-pso